llm-bible/llm-bible.github.io/_publications/shevchenko2021reasoning.markdown

 bibkey: shevchenko2021reasoning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2101.06013"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Applications', 'RAG', 'Model Architecture', 'Training Techniques', 'Pretraining Methods']
 ---
 The limits of applicability of vision-and-language models are defined by the coverage of their training data.
 Tasks like vision question answering (VQA)